 FOR IMMEDIATE RELEASE

 The Center for Desert Archaeology envisions a society in which the places of the past are valued as the foundations for a vibrant future.
-The Center works to preserve the places of our shared past.
-We achieve this mission by researching questions of broad interest, enabling people to learn about the past through creative and varied means, promoting an ethic of preservation to the public and professionals, and acting to ensure long-term protection of our cultural heritage.
-The Center is a private 501(c)3 non-profit organization based in Tucson, Arizona.
-We work throughout the American Southwest.
+As such, the Center preserves the places of our shared past.
+The Center achieves this mission by researching questions of broad interest, promoting an ethic of preservation to the public and professionals, acting to ensure long-term preservation of cultural heritage, and enabling people to learn about the past through creative and varied means.
+The Center is a private 501(c)3 non-profit organization.

 Tucson Historic Preservation Foundation is dedicated to preserving and celebrating the distinctive and irreplaceable historic resources of Tucson and Pima County.
 Historic Preservation is an essential component of our city.
 Our historic buildings create a unique sense of place; our historic neighborhoods are the cornerstone of our community brand.
 Tucson’s built environment is not only a tangible link to the past but an irreplaceable asset, inspiring thousands of cultural heritage tourists yearly.